 “Before killing himself, Oishi chivalrously returned Kira’s head to his family.
 The receipt for ‘one head’ signed by the temple priests can still be seen in the museum.
 Osihi and his followers were buried at Sengakuji.
 Forty-seven simple stones are arranged in a square, with the larger tombs of Asano and his wife, and Oishi and his son, nearby.

-“Fictionalized accounts of the tale of the Forty-seven Ronin are known as Chūshingura and the story was popularized in numerous plays.
+“Fictionalized accounts of the tale of the Forty-seven Ronin are known as Chūshingura and the story has been popularized in numerous plays.
 The most successful of the adaptations was a Bunraku puppet play called Kanadehon Chūshingura (now simply called Chūshingura, or ‘Treasury of Loyal Retainers’), written in 1748 by Takeda Izumo and two associates; it was later adapted into a Kabuki play, which is still one of Japan’s most popular.”